This course presents a step by step methodology for building a one factor Black Derman Toy model in EXCEL.

 STEP 7: Define & Set Solver Function.
 Run Solver & View Results

-The last step of the BDT model construction links the input, output and calculations cells together using the Solver Function.
+The last step of the BDT interest rate model construction links the input, output and calculations cells together using the Solver Function.
 The Solver function is then run to arrive at the solved for median rates and sigma values:

 Running the Solver function in Step 7 calibrates the model to the current spot yield curve and its volatility term structure.